gulpjs/glob-watcher/README.md

 ##### `options.queue`

-Whether or not a file change should queue the `callback` execution if the `callback` is already running.
-Useful for long running callbacks.
+Whether or not a file change should queue the `fn` execution if the `fn` is already running.
+Useful for a long running `fn`.

 Type: `Boolean`